• Skip to primary navigation

 Sage

 According to Wikipedia, Sage or Salvia "derives from the Latin salvere --to feel well and healthy, health, and healing."
-Sage can be grown outdoors, and many varieties will return after a cold winter.
+Sage is also the plant for wisdom.
+Sage is often grown outdoors, and many varieties will return after a cold winter.
 In addition, this revered herb can also be grown on a well-lit windowsill or under grow lights in the home.

 Rosemary